jdeschamps/htSMLM/guide/using-htsmlm.md

   <img height="200" src="img/lasers.png">
 </p>

 htSMLM has four main laser control panels.
-Each laser control panel interacts with two GUI properties: **Laser # power percentage** and "**Laser # enable**" (where # is 0, 1, 2 or 3).
+Each laser control panel interacts with two GUI properties: **Laser # power percentage**" and "**Laser # enable**" (where # is 0, 1, 2 or 3).
 Additionally, two modes of power percentage control are available: slider or buttons.
+The control mode is chosen via the **Laser # - Use slider** parameter.

 - On/Off button: switches the "**Laser # enable**" property between its ON and OFF state.
 - Power percentage: change the "**Laser # power percentage**" value.
   - Slider mode:
-    - Slider: changes the GUI property to the set value and display the new value in the text field.
+    - Slider: changes the GUI property and display the new value in the text field.
-    - Text field: changes the GUI property to the set value and updates the slider.
+    - Text field: changes the GUI property and updates the slider.
 The text field only accepts integer values.
   - Buttons mode:
     - 1%, 20% and 100% buttons:  set the GUI property to the corresponding power percentage.
     - User-defined percentage button: selecting the button sets the GUI property to the displayed percentage.
     - Text field: choose the user-defined percentage.
 Note that by changing the user-defined percentage, the GUI property is only change if the button is currently selected.

-The laser name and the colors are GUI parameters.
+The laser name and color are GUI parameters.
 Additionally, Laser 0 name and color are linked to the activation laser panel.

 Note that the laser percentage GUI property can be mapped to an absolute laser power, as long as the slope parameter (properties tab in the EMU configuration wizard) rescales the power to the range 0-100.